Why Is the Dow Jones Industrial Average Considered Outdated?

 This is a criticism that is both mathematically dubious and simultaneously not as bad as it sounds given that the overlap between the S&P 500, which is weighted by market capitalization, and the Dow Jones Industrial Average is meaningful.
 Yes, the S&P 500 is better diversified but not nearly so much that it’s resulted in objectively superior performance or risk reduction over the past few generations; another mystery of the Dow’s performance.
 Besides, the Dow Jones Industrial Average isn’t meant to capture the performance of all stocks, it is intended to be a barometer; a rough estimate of what is generally going on in the market based on the leading companies that represent American industry.

 Nevertheless, the premise of this criticism is an important one.
-In an older article entitled How Much Diversification Is Enough?, I walked you through roughly 50 years’ worth of academic research that sought to discover the ideal number of components in an equity portfolio to reach a point at which further diversification had limited utility.
+Roughly 50 years’ worth of academic research sought to discover the ideal number of components in an equity portfolio to reach a point at which further diversification had limited utility.

-The short version, in case you don’t have time to read it (which I encourage you to do if you are interested in portfolio construction theory), is that throughout much of history, the number of ideal components in a portfolio was thought to be somewhere between 10 stocks (see Evans and Archer back in 1968) and 50 stocks (see Campbell, Lettau, Malkiel, and Xu in 2001).
+The short version is that throughout much of history, the number of ideal components in a portfolio was thought to be somewhere between 10 stocks (see Evans and Archer back in 1968) and 50 stocks (see Campbell, Lettau, Malkiel, and Xu in 2001).
 It is just recently that the idea more stocks are necessary has begun to take hold (see Domian, Louton, and Racine in 2006) and only, then, if you accept the idea that increases in short-term volatility are meaningful to long-term investors who pay cash for their holdings and have no need to sell on any given timeframe.

-Personally, I don’t have nearly as big a problem with the Dow Jones Industrial Average as a lot of people seem to because I take it for what it is — a useful, albeit limited, gauge of how things are going for major blue chip stocks in the United States.
+We don’t have nearly as big a problem with the Dow Jones Industrial Average as a lot of people seem to because we take it for what it is — a useful, albeit limited, gauge of how things are going for major blue chip stocks in the United States.
 While it only has a fraction of the total assets tied to it as an indexing strategy, the S&P 500 has problems of its own.
-To learn more about my thoughts on index fund investing, including how it pertains to the Dow Jones Industrial Average, read my extensive essay, Investing in Index Funds for Beginners: The Good, The Bad, and The Ugly of Investing in Index Funds.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.